dima-eam/tiny-bank/README.md

 ## API Reference

 Current implementation manages two domains: user and account.
 Each user may have only one account (for simplicity’s sake) and both user and their account are identified by email.
 That is, even in case of transfer only emails are needed.
+To start making operations with account, each user must create user profile first, and account second.
+This was done to avoid potential problems when creating both atomically.

 ### User API